attilaolah/attilaolah.github.io/_posts/2011-03-14-botnet-operated-from-subotica-serbia.markdown

   <em>Picture from the website of <a href="http://www.bg.vi.sud.rs/">the Court</a>.</em>
 </div>

-The court's website deosn't contain much information (other than an 'under construction' page), so, following the formal protocol, I filed a request for information about the case.
+The court's website doesn't contain much information (other than an 'under construction' page), so, following the formal protocol, I filed a request for information about the case.
 They are required to answer each request within 15 days, so let's see what they're going to say.